-For the implementation of our proposed Cluster Shapley algorithm, as described in Algorithm~\ref{alg:cluster shap}, the first step is to specify the clustering diameter hyperparameter \(\epsilon\).
+For the implementation of our proposed Cluster Shapley algorithm, as described in Algorithm~\ref{alg:cluster shap}, we use exact Shapley computation for the cluster-level procedure $\mathcal M$ and first specify the clustering diameter hyperparameter \(\epsilon\).
 In our numerical comparison in $\S$\ref{ssec:numerical_results}, we evaluate a spectrum of \(\epsilon\) values to illustrate the trade-off between approximation error and computational time.
-Specifically, we explore \(\epsilon\) values ranging from 0.01 to 1.00 in increments of 0.025.
+Specifically, we explore \(\epsilon\) values ranging from 0 to 1 in increments of 0.025.
 As discussed in Web Appendix~$\S$\ref{appsec:step1}, one can apply standard hyperparameter tuning procedures to select an appropriate \(\epsilon\).
-To assess the robustness of this choice, we conduct an additional experiment in $\S$\ref{ssec:robustness} (detailed in Web Appendix $\S$\ref{appssec:split_sample}), where we randomly split the test dataset into two subsets-one for tuning \(\epsilon\) and the other for implementation and evaluation.
+To assess the robustness of this choice, we conduct an additional experiment in $\S$\ref{ssec:robustness} (detailed in Web Appendix $\S$\ref{appssec:split_sample}), where we randomly split the test dataset into two subsets, one for tuning \(\epsilon\) and the other for implementation and evaluation.
 The results demonstrate that the Cluster Shapley algorithm is fairly robust to the choice of \(\epsilon\).

 After specifying the clustering diameter \(\epsilon\), we apply Algorithm~\ref{alg:dbscan} to perform document clustering.
 Note that the distance matrix used in the algorithm is computed based on Equation~\eqref{eqn:distance}.
 To obtain document embeddings, we extract query-relevant information from each comment individually, using the same LLM prompt as in the summarization step but applied to one document at a time.
-The computational cost of our adaptive clustering algorithm is negligible in our setting, especially when compared to the cost of LLM-based summarization and evaluation.
+This extraction adds $n$ lightweight LLM calls (one per document) as preprocessing.
+The computational cost of our adaptive clustering algorithm is negligible in our setting, especially when compared to the cost of LLM-based summarization and evaluation, whose $2^{m}-1$ cluster-level summary and evaluation calls dominate the $O(n)$ preprocessing.
 We analyze and report the computation time of the clustering step using Algorithm~\ref{alg:dbscan} in Web Appendix~\S\ref{appssec:cluster_epsilon_iteration_time}.

 Figure~\ref{fig:clustering_vis} presents the clustering results using Algorithm \ref{alg:dbscan} for a sample query.
 In this instance, $\epsilon = 0.05$, which yields six clusters.
 Increasing $\epsilon$ results in fewer clusters, further reducing computational cost, but may introduce higher approximation error.
 Even with six clusters, the computational complexity is significantly reduced-shrinking from $2^8-1=255$ to $2^6-1=63$, representing a fourfold improvement in efficiency.